chrisgarcia001/Symbolics/README.md

 #### Example 1: A Boolean Algebra Theorem Prover

-Boolean algebra is often studied in discrete math, abstract algebra,  and electronics.
+Boolean algebra is often studied in discrete math, abstract algebra, and electrical engineering.
 In this example, we use a typical set of axioms found in most discrete math texts as our rewrite rules.
 The code (found ![here](/resources/bool-algebra-prover.clj)) is as follows: